jonyas/flutter_add_to_calendar/README.md

   /// [isAllDay] bool value stating if the event will be a full day event
   /// [location] optional String with the location of the event
   /// [description] optional String with the description of the event
+  /// [frequency] optional int with the information about recurrence of the event
+  /// [frequencyType] optional enum that states the frequency.
+Daily, weekly, monthly
   ///
   static Future addToCalendar({
     @required String title,